snakewizardd/speechApp/README.md

 4. **Speech Synthesis**: Converts the chatbot's response into an audio file.
 5. **Music Generation**: Generates music based on user input using a music generation API.
 6. **Suno Song Generation**: Generates a song using the music generation API, with options to control instrumental, tags, and title.
+7. **Stable Diffusion 1 and 3**: Utilizes Stable Diffusion models for image generation and manipulation.
+8. **Gemini Vision**: Integrates an embedded API widget for computer vision capabilities.

 **UI Components**